panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 }
 ```

 `Page` components depends directly on both `cookieClient` and `cookieServer` libraries.
-Then it selects the necessary implementation by checking whether the `window` global variable is setup to determine the client or server side.
+Then it selects the necessary implementation by checking whether the `window` global variable is setup to determine the client or server-side.

 ![Volatile Dependency Bad Design](./images/volatile-dependency-bad-design.svg)

 Let's distinguish why implementing the cookie management volatile dependency such way is a problem:

-* *Many dependencies.* The component `Page` depends directly on 2 implementations: `cookieClient` and `cookieServer`
+* *Tight coupling to all dependency implementations.* The component `Page` depends directly on 2 implementations: `cookieClient` and `cookieServer`
-* *Boilerplate code.* Every time you need the cookie management library, you have invoke the expression `typeof window === 'undefined'` to determine whether the app runs on client or server side, and choose the according cookie management implementation.
+* *Boilerplate code.* Every time you need the cookie management library, you have to invoke the expression `typeof window === 'undefined'` to determine whether the app runs on the client or server-side, and choose according to cookie management implementation.
-* *Unnecessary code.* The client-side bundle is going to include the `cookieServer` library which isn't used on client side.
-The same for server side code.
+* *Unnecessary code.* The client-side bundle is going to include the `cookieServer` library which isn't used on the client-side.
+The same for server-side code.
 * *Difficult testing.* The unit tests of `Page` component would require lots of mockups like setting `window` variable and mockup `document.cookie`

 Is there a better design?
-Let's try!
+Let's try it!

-### 2.2 A better design example
+### 2.2 A better design

 Making a better design to handle volatile dependencies requires a bit more work, but the outcome worth it.